Key Takeaways

 Many contracts ask you to add the customer, owner, municipality, or GC as an additional insured.
 This extends your liability coverage to that third party for claims arising from your work.

-IRMI explains that older ISO additional insured endorsements used broader "arising out of" wording, while later forms use "caused, in whole or in part, by" wording.
+Older ISO additional insured endorsements used broader "arising out of" wording, while later forms use "caused, in whole or in part, by" wording.
 The endorsement wording affects how coverage responds to a claim.
 CG 20 10 covers ongoing operations.
 CG 20 37 covers completed operations — meaning claims that arise after the job is done.

 Primary and noncontributory